 Ask at any baby group or on any forum for high chair suggestions and I guarantee this one will come up time and time again.
-Ok it’s not glamorous and doesn’t have a load of swish features but it’s utility, easy to clean and dismantles simply for storage.
+OK it’s not glamorous and doesn’t have a load of swish features but it’s utility, easy to clean and dismantles simply for storage.
 At under £15, you can afford to get a spare for the grandparents.
-You also know that your little he will happily sit in most restaurants as the ikea high chair is practically everywhere.
+You also know that your little will happily sit in most restaurants as the ikea high chair is practically everywhere.

 Munchkin Miracle 360 cup

 In my opinion this is a little pricey for a toddler cup but I love it.
 The unique seal means it doesn’t leak even when held upside down.
 With no spout and straws, this cup supports your child’s dental health too.
 It quickly separates into three parts for easy cleaning with no places for mould to build up.

 After the baby stage and therefore nappy bag stage, it’s time to upgrade.
 When little ones want to start walking, you’re going to need your hands.
 Personally, I’m not really a back pack kind of gal but with toddler twins, I accepted that it was the only way for the foreseeable future.
 As a compromise, I treated myself in the January sales to a Cath Kidston back pack.
 Obviously you could pick up one much cheaper but I use it every single day and so it’s working out as good value.

 As soon as my girls transitioned from cot to toddler bed, I knew I was going to need something to help keep them in their room.
 Introducing the Gro clock.
 This little device has revolutionised our mornings.
 After a few days of explaining, they now know that they must stay in their room until the clock face changes to yellow.
 I often hear the pair of them discussing that they can’t come out of their room until the sunshine appears.
 It’s a game changer.